Hoshimachi Suisei: Hololive (since 2019)

 On 29 September 2021, Hoshimachi released her first album, Still Still Stellar, which she had announced in July that year.
 Her album charted 5th place on the Oricon Daily Album Ranking, becoming the best-ever performing solo VTuber album.

 On 21 October 2021, Hoshimachi performed her first paid concert, "STELLAR into the GALAXY", at Tokyo's Toyosu PIT with streaming on SPWN, featuring NIJISANJI VTuber Inui Toko and fellow Hololive member AZKi as guests.

-On 31 March 2022, the project Midnight Grand Orchestra, a collaboration between Hoshimachi and composer Taku Inoue, with whom Hoshimachi had previously collaborated, was announced to start under the label Toy's Factory.
+On 31 March 2022, Hoshimachi Suisei collaborated with the composer Taku Inoue to start the project Midnight Grand Orchestra under the label Toy's Factory.
 Their first single, "SOS", was released shortly on 13 April, along with an accompanying YouTube music video on the project's new channel.
 Midnight Grand Orchestra later announced its first album, featuring 7 songs, including "SOS", on 28 April of that year.
 It was released on 27 July 2022, and the group performed in a SPWN-streamed concert mixing virtual and real elements and featuring a live band on 20 August.

 On 20 January 2023, Hoshimachi appeared on the YouTube channel The First Take, becoming the first VTuber to perform on the popular channel.
 Her one-take version of "Stellar Stellar" quickly exceeded 5 million views and broke the channel's premiere live viewership record.

 On 25 January 2023, Hoshimachi's second full-length album, Specter, was released, after having been announced in November of the previous year, along with her second paid concert, "Shout in Crisis", which she performed live at Tokyo Garden Theatre, with streaming on SPWN and ZAIKO, on 28 January.

 On 27 September 2023, Hoshimachi's YouTube channel reached 2 million subscribers, become the fifth member of Hololive to do so.

 On 7 April 2024, the music video for Hoshimachi's new single "Bibbidiba" reached 10 million views, the fastest video to reach that view count for a VTuber.
 In November 2024, the music video surpassed 100 million views.

 On 3 September 2024, Hoshimachi announced her first live tour, "Spectra of Nova", occurring throughout fall and winter 2024 at Saitama Super Arena, Ookini Arena Maishima, and Fukuoka Sunpalace.
 She announced each concert would feature a different guest: Hoshimatic Project (a hololive VTuber idol unit organised by Hoshimachi herself) on 14 November at Saitama Super Arena, KAF on 10 December at Ookini Arena Maishima, and Shiranui Constructions (another hololive sub-unit Hoshimachi is a member of) on 28 December at Fukuoka Sunpalace.

 On 30 September 2024, Hoshimachi held the first-ever street performance by a VTuber on the streets of Udagawachō, Shibuya.

 On 8 October 2024, it was announced Hoshimachi would perform at the final day of Countdown Japan 24/25, alongside acts including Zutomayo and Sumika.
 On 11 October 2024, Hoshimachi announced that she would be appearing at YouTube Fanfest 2024 alongside acts including Hajime Syacho and Hikakin.